 Disability discrimination law can be complex, so it is important to consult with a specialist disability discrimination lawyer if you believe you are experiencing discrimination on the grounds of disability.

-Direct discrimination at work occurs where you are treated less favourably due to disability.
+Direct discrimination at work occurs when you are treated less favourably due to disability.

 Discrimination arising from disability is a result of you being treated unfavourably because of something arising in consequence of your disability, unless this treatment can be objectively justified.
 It is not necessary to compare the treatment with someone else.

 Indirect discrimination is where a provision, criterion or practice disadvantages people with a disability – including yourself – compared to those without that disability, unless the provision is a proportionate means of achieving a legitimate aim.

 Failure to make Reasonable Adjustments is discriminatory when a provision, criterion or practice is applied, or a physical feature of premises exists, which substantially disadvantages a disabled person.
-Your employers are obliged to make Reasonable Adjustments such as installing equipment, reallocating duties or changing workplace polices.
+Your employers are obliged to make Reasonable Adjustments such as installing equipment, reallocating duties or changing workplace policies.

 Harassment is unwanted conduct related to disability which has the purpose or effect of violating your dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment.
 The harassment need not be because of your own disability for it to be unlawful.
 There is no defence of justification in respect of harassment.

 Victimisation is where you are treated less favourably because of action you have taken under or in connection with the legislation.
 For example, if someone formally complains of disability discrimination at work or supports someone who is complaining of disability discrimination in the workplace.